pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Fast-QC
 -------

+Function:

-- Quality control
+Quality control of raw/altered data from high throughput sequencing.
-- Generates a http file
-- Want to ensure that your reads are mostly in the green section.
-- Why do?
-Because your read quality decreases at the end of each read.
+FastQC is a java based program designed to perform a quality control analysis on your reads to identify any issues in the sequencing tool (eg. read quality decreases at the end of every read) / or in your starting library material.

+Use:

+Fast QC can be used to perform a simple quality control analysis of your raw data, and also be used after modifications (eg. removal of adapter sequences) to see if any improvement in quality has occurred.

+Requirements:

+Fast QC can read files ending in: FastQ (all quality encoding variants), Casava FastQ files^, Colorspace FastQ, GZip compressed FastQ, SAM, BAM or SAM/BAM Mapped only^.
+^Indicates that you will need to tell FastQC you are using SAM/BAM or Casava files, as FastQC will not select these automatically.

+Evaluation of results:

+- Once you have run Fast-QC, the results report will be available as a http file.
+When you click on it, the report should open in your browser.
+- You will see that the analysis is segmented into a series of modules, with a summary of the module outcomes provided on the left hand side.
+Ratings include: normal (green tick), slightly abnormal (orange exclamation mark) and very abnormal (red cross).
+- Here is an example of a [good quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc/fastqc_report.html) and [poor quality] (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc/fastqc_report.html) read.
+A brief description of the purpose of each module is provided below.

+Basic statistics module:
+Per base sequence quality:
+Per sequence quality scores:
+Per base sequence content:
+Per base GC content:
+Per sequence GC content:

-- Here is an example of a [good quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc/fastqc_report.html) read, note the 'per base sequence quality' has very low variation and across the reads it has a high quality score.
-You should look at each of the features for a 'tick' as these vary depending on your read quality.
+read, note the 'per base sequence quality' has very low variation and across the reads it has a high quality score.

+References:

+Babraham Bioinformatics.
+(2014) FastQC.
+Babraham Institute, Cambridgeshire, UK.
+Obtained from <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/> on the 06/04/2014.
+Wageningen University Bioinformatics Department.
+(2012) FastQC Manual.
+Wageningen University, Netherlands.
+Obtained from <http://www.bioinformatics.nl/courses/RNAseq/FastQC_Manual.pdf> on the 06/04/2014.

 Scythe